Rainman Technology Pty Ltd

 The control panel is powered by 12-24VDC, so there is no high voltage wiring, even for AC systems.
 Each control panel will have only two electrical connections.
 One is a 12-24VDC powered cable from the pressure supply unit (PSU) that triggers a relay to turn the PSU on.
 The other is if you have the optional Rainman autoflush system for your watermaker.
 This lead provides power to the flush timer and provides an extension for the timer LED indicator.

-The power relay line will vary depending on the PSU configuration and whether it is a naked or cased system.
+The power relay line will vary depending on the PSU configuration and whether it is a modular or portable system.

 AC System